margaretmf/margaretmf.github.io/creativewriting.md

 There's a whole world inside you and a whole world inside me I learn from you
 You learn from me

+A spark of the world that makes you you

 <br>